jeremyreeder/gridscout/docs/_posts/2024-04-09-rc1-reeder-carbine-model-one.md

 ## Swag for the Fan Club

 <div class="gallery" markdown="1">
-![RC1 French Revolutionist Shirt - featuring Gwenn-ha-Du flag, the Cross of Lorraine, and an anthem of the Revolution][rc1-shirt-pic]
+![RC1 French Revolutionist Shirt - featuring the Gwenn-ha-Du flag, the Cross of Lorraine, and an anthem of the Revolution][rc1-shirt-pic]
 </div>

 If you want some swag, here are the designs so you can make it yo'self.